-- Be aware that the situation is a bit different for TBE as this virus can be transmitted immidiately after a tick bite (within minutes).
+- Be aware that the situation is a bit different for TBE as this virus can be transmitted shortly after a tick bite.
 It is therefore not possible to prevent TBE by removing the tick fast, but there is an effective vaccine that prevents infection.

 - To remove a tick use a pair of tweezers, a tick removal tool or your own nails.
 Grasp the tick as close to the skin as possible and pull it straight out.
 Don’t be alarmed if the tick’s mouthparts remain in the skin (seen as a black spot).
 This does not increase the risk of tick-borne diseases.

 - Some people lubricate the tick with butter, petroleum jelly or alcohol in an attempt to remove the tick.
 We do not recommend this, as it may delay tick removal.

 - Contact a doctor if you experience any symptoms that can be related to the tick bite (see description of symptoms below).